idaholab/moose/modules/solid_mechanics/doc/content/modules/solid_mechanics/1d_elastic_waves.md

 In the Kernels block, we define the kernels that contribute to the "A" and "B" matrices in the eigenvalue problem.
 The StressDivergenceTensor kernels represent the stress divergence terms and contribute to the "A" matrix.
-The ADCoefReaction kernels (reaction_x, reaction_y, reaction_z) represent the mass terms and contribute to the "B" matrix.
+The ADCoefReaction kernels represent the mass terms and contribute to the "B" matrix.
 The [!param](/Kernels/CoefReaction/coefficient) in [kernels/CoefReaction.md] is set to a negative value which corresponds to a positive density.
-The `extra_vector_tags = 'eigen'` parameter is used to indicate that these kernels are part of the eigenvalue problem.
+The `extra_vector_tags = 'eigen'` parameter is used to indicate that these kernels contribute to "B" matrix.

 !listing test/tests/modal_analysis/modal.i block=Kernels id=m_kernel caption=
 Kernels for A and B

 The BCs block defines the boundary conditions for the problem.
-In this example, we have Dirichlet boundary conditions applied to the left boundary for all displacement components (disp_x, disp_y, disp_z).
+In this example, we have Dirichlet boundary conditions applied to the left boundary for all displacement components.
 The [DirichletBC.md] is used for the "A" matrix, while the [EigenDirichletBC.md] is used for the "B" matrix.

 !listing test/tests/modal_analysis/modal.i block=BCs id=m_bc caption=BCs for
 matrix A and B.